Legalizing and verifying foreign documents

 • report your marriage or divorce

-If it concerns foreign documents, the municipality wants to be certain that your foreign documents are genuine and reliable.
-Therefore, ensure legalisation or verification of your document.
+When it comes to foreign documents, the municipality wants to be sure that your foreign documents are genuine and reliable.
+Therefore, arrange for legalization or verification of your document.

-• Legalisation means having official confirmation that your document is genuine.
-You do this in the country where your document was drawn up.
+• Legalization means having it made official that your document is genuine.
+You do this in the country where your document was prepared.

-• Verification means that you have the content of your document checked to ensure it is reliable.
-You can arrange this at the municipality.
+• Verification means having the contents of your document verified as reliable.
+You arrange this with the municipality.

-How you legalize your document depends on the country where your document was drawn up.
-If the Netherlands has concluded a treaty on legalization with that country, legalization will be easier.
+How you legalize your document depends on the country where your document was prepared.
+If the Netherlands has a treaty on legalization with that country, legalization is easier.

-• Go to the Dutch embassy or Dutch consulate in the country where your document was created.
-They will legalise your document.
+• Go to the Dutch embassy or consulate in the country where your document was prepared.
+They will legalize your document.

 • Is the country a signatory to the Apostille Convention?
-Then you only need to have an apostille stamp on your document.
-You can request the apostille stamp from an official body in the country where your document was drawn up.
+If so, you only need to have an apostille stamp on your document.
+You can request the apostille stamp from an official authority in the country where your document was drawn up.
 This is usually the Minister of Security and Justice or the Minister of Foreign Affairs.

-• First have your document legalized in the country where it was drawn up.
-Usually, this can be done at the Ministry of Foreign Affairs in that country.
-Then go to the Dutch embassy or Dutch consulate in that country.
-They will legalize your document again.
+• First, have your document legalized in the country where your document was prepared.
+Usually this can be done at the Ministry of Foreign Affairs in that country.
+Then go to the Dutch embassy or consulate in that country.
+They will legalize your document one more time.

-Request verification of your document from the municipality.
+Ask the municipality to verify your document.
 The municipality will then send your document to the Ministry of Foreign Affairs.
-The ministry will then check whether the content of your document is reliable.
+The ministry will then have the contents of your document verified.

 You can only have original documents legalized or verified.
-This often concerns the following documents:
+These are often the following documents:

 • will;